DesmondJThompson/post-install-config/README.md

 Click Save Changes

 Step 2: Configure Email Addresses

-What it does: Sets up the addresses used to send/receive tickets and notifications.
+(Sets up the addresses used to send/receive tickets and notifications)

 Go to: Admin Panel → Emails